geelen/css-components-demo/README.md

 const Outer = elem('section', /* styles go here */)

-/* this generates & bunch of styles & classnames then creates a simple component that
+/* this generates & bunch of styles & classnames then creates a simple component
- * wraps React.createElement('section', ...), which is what the JSX compiler generates
+ * that wraps React.createElement('section', ...), which is basically the same as
- * when it sees <section>
+ * what the JSX compiler does when you write <section>
  */

 export default (props) => (